grantila/stream-mime-type/README.md

 }
 ```

-To aid finding the mime-type if it is unclear given the *content* of the stream (or buffer or file), a filename can be provided, in which case a mime-type can be deduced as a fallback:
+To aid finding the mime-type if it is unclear given the *content* of the stream (or buffer or file descriptor), a filename can be provided, in which case a mime-type can be deduced as a fallback.

 ## API